Jennifer Van Gorp

 • The American Psychological Association Ethics of Psychologists and Code of Conduct (or field-appropriate equivalent).

-Interested applicants are invited to submit a cover letter, CV, and the names/contact information of 2-3 professional references to
+Interested applicants are invited to submit a cover letter, CV, and the names/contact information of 2-3 professional references to .
+Applications will be reviewed on a rolling basis and will continue until the position is filled.

 Utah Center for Evidence Based Treatment is an equal opportunity employer that is committed to diversity and inclusion in the workplace.
 We prohibit discrimination and harassment of any kind based on race, color, sex, religion, sexual orientation, national origin, disability, genetic information, pregnancy, or any other protected characteristic as outlined by federal, state, or local laws.